gnzlbg/static_vector/README.md

 does not end up being equal to that of `std::vector`.

 The alternative is to make not exceeding the capacity a precondition on the `static_vector`'s methods.
 This approach allows implementations to provide good run-time diagnostics if they so desired, e.g., on debug builds by means of an assertion, and makes implementation that avoid run-time checks conforming as well.
 Since the mutating methods have a precondition, they have narrow contracts, and are not conditionally `noexcept`.

-This proposal chooses this path and makes exceeding the `static_vector`'s capacity a precondition violation that results in undefined behavior.
+This proposal previously chooses this path and makes exceeding the `static_vector`'s capacity a precondition violation that results in undefined behavior.
 Throwing `checked_xxx` methods can be provided in a backwards compatible way.

 ## <a id="ITERATOR"></a>4.5 Iterator invalidation